Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Non-resident (under 183 days).
 Korea taxes only your Korea-source income.
 For most F-1-D holders earning foreign salary, that means nothing is taxable in Korea during a non-resident year.

 Resident (183+ days) under the 5-year rule.
 This is the protective provision that matters most for digital nomads.
-Under the Korean Income Tax Act, foreign residents who have been in Korea 5 years or fewer in the preceding 10-year period are NOT subject to Korean tax on foreign-source income, AS LONG AS that income is not paid by a Korean entity and not transferred into a Korean bank account.
+Under the Korean Income Tax Act, foreign residents who have been in Korea 5 years or fewer in the preceding 10-year period are NOT subject to Korean tax on foreign-source income, as long as that income is not paid by a Korean entity and not transferred into a Korean bank account.
 In practice: if your overseas salary stays in a foreign bank account, Korea does not tax it during your first 5 years of residence.

 After 5 cumulative years of Korean residence.
 Foreign-source income becomes subject to Korean global taxation at progressive rates from 6% to 45%, with double-tax relief available through tax treaties (Korea has agreements with most major source countries, including the US).